iangreenleaf/blog_house/_drafts/the-attic-floor.md

 {% single_image path: assets/images/the-attic/before-main.jpg alt: "Costco dolly loaded with flooring boxes plus milk and a bag of garlic", caption: "This is how much laminate flooring it takes to cover one attic.
 Also their spinach artichoke dip is really good." %}

-In the end we got it for the ridiculously low price of TODO per square foot.
+In the end we got it for the ridiculously low price of $1.60 per square foot.
 My only complaint with this line is that they gouge you on the accessories.
-A piece of threshold to cover the transitions to the bathroom and staircase was (TODO?) $60.
+A piece of threshold to cover the transitions to the bathroom and staircase was sixty bucks, which is just absurd.
 The matching quarter round for the edges was also overpriced, especially for MDF.
-Still, all minor gripes worth dealing with considering we paid TODO in materials, compared to TODO that we would have paid for brand-name.
+Still, all minor gripes worth dealing with considering we paid $700 in materials, compared to $1,000 or more that we would have paid for brand-name.

 ### Tools needed ###